digitalfortress-tech/typeahead-standalone/README.md

   }
 }
 ```
-- **Local**: The `local` data source is used when you want to provide suggestions from a local source like a variable.
+- **Local**: The `local` data source is used when you want to provide suggestions from a local source, like a variable, that are available at the moment the typeahead is initialized.
+- **fnSource**: The `fnSource` data source provides a dynamic list that is loading each time the typeahead gains focus.
+It is a function that can provide suggestions from the current context of the application.
 - **Prefetch**: The `prefetch` data source is used when you want to preload suggestions from a remote endpoint in advance.
 You must provide the `url` parameter that points to the endpoint that will return suggestions.
 You can provide an optional `when` parameter which defines when the prefetch request should occur.
 It defaults to `onInit` meaning that suggestions will be preloaded as soon as typeahead gets initialized.
 You can set it to `onFocus` which will cause suggestions to be preloaded only when the user focuses the search input box.
 The `done` flag is optional & can be used to disable the prefetch request programmatically.
 Its default value is `false`.
 It gets set to `true` automatically when data is prefetched for the first time (to prevent multiple network requests).
 By setting `done: true`, the prefetch request will not occur.
 An example use-case to do this is when you are using *localStorage* to store suggestions but the *localStorage* already had stored suggestions previously thereby eliminating the need to prefetch data again.
 The `process(suggestions)` callback is optional.
 It gets executed after the prefetch request occurs.
 It receives the transformed suggestions as a parameter & as an example can be used to store the received suggestions in *localStorage* to be used later.
 - **Remote**: The `remote` data source is used when you want to interrogate a remote endpoint to fetch data.
 - **Wildcard**: While using the `remote` data source, you must set the `url` and the `wildcard` options. `wildcard` will be replaced with the search string while executing the request.